 \subsection{Observables for \textit{Roman} and other facilities}

 Based on the predicted star formation and chemical enrichment histories (SFHs, stored mass in bins of stellar age and metallicity), galaxies are assigned spectral energy distributions (SEDs) generated based on the stellar population synthesis (SPS) model of \citet{Bruzual2003}.
 The rest-frame SEDs are used to calculate rest-frame luminosities in filter bands as presented in the mock catalogue.
 In addition, quantities labelled with dust are calculated accounting for the effect of dust in the ISM.
 We assume the dust attenuation curve of \citet{Calzetti2000}.
-The $V$-band dust attenuation is calculated based on the surface density of cold gas and metallicity, based on a ‘slab’ model as described in \citet{Somerville2012}, but adopting the latest recalibration of ISM dust optical depth presented in \citet{Yung2021}.
+The $V$-band dust attenuation is calculated based on the surface density of cold gas and metallicity, based on a ‘slab’ model as described in \citet{Somerville2012}, but adopting the latest recalibration of ISM dust optical depth presented in \citet{Yung2021}, where the dust optical depth, $\tau_\text{dust,0}(z)$, decreases slightly at $z \gtrsim 4$ relative to the previous calibration from \citet{Yung2019} following the implementation of an updated black hole growth model that yields slightly stronger AGN feedback.
 This update, consistent with \citet{Yung2022}, improves the agreement between UV LF predictions and observations at $z>6$ compared to CANDELS DR1.
 We have implemented a stellar mass threshold of $\log(M_{*,\text{thres}}/\text{M}_\odot) = 7$, below which we do not generate an SED, as these galaxies would likely not be observable in the wide-field surveys of interest here.
 This threshold is set with the mass resolution of the underlying dark matter-only simulation and the detection limit of \emph{Roman} taken into account.
-We note that in these mock catalogues, we do not include the contribution from nebular line or continuum emission, but plan to do so in future work (Yung et al. in prep).
+We note that in these mock catalogues, we do not include the contribution from nebular line or continuum emission, but plan to do so in future work (Yung, Hirschmann, Somerville et al. in prep).